Integrations

 • Copy Client ID (save for next step)

-• Navigate to Security → Access and data control → API controls
+• Navigate to Security → Access and data control → API controls → Domain-wide delegation

 Step 4: Configure API scopes

-• Click "Add new" in domain-wide delegation
+• Click "Add new" in the domain-wide delegation screen

-• Paste Client ID (from step 3)
+• Paste Client ID of the service account (from step 3)

-• Enter OAuth Scopes (comma separated):
+• Enter the OAuth Scopes you need (comma separated):

 • Click "AUTHORISE" to assign permissions